Close

 Directions to meeting point

-Meeting time will be 18:00 (6:00 pm) in the afternoon of June 7 at the SEEDS office.
-Participants that cannot arrive on time (later flights) will be sent information on how to reach the camp location.
-Those arriving earlier the same day are welcome from 10:00 am to the office to drop their bags/luggage and wait for the meeting time.
+Meeting time will be 18:00 (6:00 pm) on July 11 at the SEEDS office.
+Participants that cannot arrive on time (later flights) will receive instructions on how to reach the camp location.
+Those arriving earlier the same day are welcome from 10:00 am in the office to drop their bags/luggage and wait for the meeting time.

 Additional comments